• Default font size

 A:

 In general, unless specifically exempted, the HAT is charged on all establishments falling within the meaning of “hotel” under the Hotel Accommodation Tax Ordinance (Cap.
-348), regardless of whether they are labelled as hotels, guesthouses or service apartments.
-For certain types of long-term accommodation which have clear characteristics of not being accommodation provided to a “guest”, the Inland Revenue Department (“IRD”) generally accepts that they are excluded from the charge of the HAT.
+348) when rooms are provided to guests, regardless of whether they are labelled as hotels, guesthouses or service apartments.
+For a service apartment which have clear characteristics of not being accommodation provided to a “guest” (e.g. a service apartment that is not provided as a sleeping accommodation, which is excluded from the application of the Hotel and Guesthouse Accommodation Ordinance (Cap.
+349)), the Inland Revenue Department (“IRD”) generally accepts that they are excluded from the charge of the HAT.
 However, each case has to be determined on its own merits.
+The service apartment is required to keep sufficient records to reflect its mode of operation.

 back to top